HyeonJaeGil/Boson-640-viewer/README.md

 ./BosonUSB 1       ->  opens Boson640 /dev/video1  in RAW16 mode
 ./BosonUSB fcap -> creates a folder named 'cap' and inside TIFF files (raw16, agc) will be located.
+./BosonUSB fcap s10 -> creates a folder named 'cap' and inside TIFF files (raw16, agc) will be saved at 10 FPS.
 ./BosonUSB fcap t100 -> creates a folder named 'cap' and stores them as TIFF files (only captures 100 frames)
 ```
 ## To compile